 The national CIRTL Network offers a range of online workshops, webinars, and event series to help STEM grad students and postdocs refine their teaching approaches as they advance through their academic careers, including:

 Online workshops include an interactive online session with assignments before and after to help participants develop a specific, concrete product.
-Summer 2017 workshop topics include:
+Recent workshop topics include:

-The Teaching as Research Capstone Seminar Series brings together graduate students, postdocs, and faculty from across 43 CIRTL research universities through live videoconferencing to discuss design and methodology for classroom research projects, share useful resources, present preliminary results, and get constructive advice.
+The Teaching as Research Capstone Seminar Series brings together graduate students, postdocs, and faculty from across 41 CIRTL research universities through live web conferencing to discuss design and methodology for classroom research projects, share useful resources, present preliminary results, and get constructive advice.

 Join scholarly discussions of recent peer-reviewed research on innovation in science, technology, engineering, and mathematics (STEM) teaching.
-Discussions are held monthly via webconference between students, postdocs, faculty, and staff from the 43 CIRTL Network universities.
+Discussions are held via webconference between students, postdocs, faculty, and staff from the 41 CIRTL Network universities.
 Offered as a short course in Spring 2018.